Stop limit order: What it is and how to use it effectively?

 Can provide peace of mind (with limits) Potential for partial fills

 Navigating the world of trading orders can seem daunting at first, with various types serving different strategic purposes.
-Understanding the fundamental differences between a stop order (often referred to as a stop-market order when it triggers a market order), a limit order, and a stop limit order is crucial for effective trade execution and risk management.
+Comprehending the core distinctions between a stop order (commonly known as a stop-market order when it triggers a market order), a limit order, and a stop limit order is vital for successful trade execution and efficient risk management.
 Each has unique characteristics regarding how and when it's triggered and executed.

 To make these distinctions clearer, here’s a comparative table: